wstobb/PuterOS/README.md

 The operating system of my personal computer.
 This image does not aim to be widely used, but can be used as a reference.

 ## Tools Used
-This OS image is based on Fedora Silverblue and uses the UBlue build system.
+This OS image is based on Fedora Kinoite and uses the UBlue build system.

 ## Usage
 ```bash